lsa-pucrs/asg-meetings/README.md

 # ASG Meetings
 Meeting minutes and discussion papers for group on autonomous systems.
-This repository is not intended (at least yet) for any kind of code commit.
+This repository is not intended for any kind of software project commit.

+## Conferences and Journals
+We organized a rough timeline for conferences and journals of interest to the group under [noticeboard].